2021 Quick Start Grant Recipients

 Testing HPWH in Manufactured Housing

-The growing affordable manufactured and mobile home market presents a compelling case for using HPWH to replace electric, natural gas and propane hot water heaters in both retrofits and new construction.
+The growing affordable manufactured and mobile home market presents a compelling case for replacing electric, natural gas, and propane hot water heaters with HPWHs in both retrofits and new construction.
 However, these opportunities are hampered by a lack of field data on installation costs (including potential ducting and electrical upgrade work) and potential ancillary benefits (such as removing heat and humidity from the home with the cool air produced by HPWH operation).

 Theory of Change

-Modeling and measuring energy savings in the manufactured and mobile home market can help the cost justification of retrofits, and potentially justify additional utility incentives to aid in market scalability.
+Modeling and measuring energy savings in the manufactured and mobile home market can help justify the cost of retrofits and potentially justify the implementation of additional utility incentives to aid in market scalability.
 Learnings from this pilot may inform ongoing California Public Utility Commission proceedings related to the Mobile Home Park Utility Upgrade Program.

 High poverty area in PG&E and SCE territories